felipematheus1337/BirthDayApp/README.md

 ## 💻 About the Project

-This is An application which is going to show your birthday based on the input, the goal was to pratice a little bit more of my frontend skills.
+This is an application which is going to show your birthday based on the input, the goal was to pratice a little bit more of my frontend skills.

 So if the birthday you wanna calculate is  31/12/2022 the output is this below